clips/vaccinpraat_annotation_guidelines/README.md

 ## Vaccinpraat Annotation Guidelines

 This repository contains the annotation guidelines for the Vaccinpraat project (www.vaccinpraat.uantwerpen.be).
 The guidelines contain definitions and decision making ques for determining the stance towards vaccines in social media comments, the arguments used for supporting anti-vaccination opinions, and the region of origin of the comment.
-Data collection, experiments, and results are described in Lemmens, Dejaeghere, Kreutz, Van Nooten, Markov & Daelemans (2022).